What is the Silk Road?

 Books on the Silk Road

 Of course, there are numerous books written about the Silk Road.
 Google it and you’ll be faced with a list of 43 million results!
 Amazon lists 2788 book results, not including detailed research in each country that was once part of the Silk Road.
-We’d recommend starting with James A. Millward‘s excellent “The Silk Road: A Very Short Introduction”.
-Another easy to read book is written by Xinru Liu and is entitled “The Silk Road in World History (New Oxford World History).
+We’d recommend starting with Xinru Liu “The Silk Road in World History (New Oxford World History).
 Currently trending is the book by Peter Frankopan “The Silk Roads: A New History of the World” which has become an international bestseller, giving a brief overview of these complex routes.
-A very readable travelogue written in 2007 by Colin Thubron is the “Shadow of the Silk Road” which gives his subjective impressions.
+Another excellent book is called “Lost Enlightenment” by Frederick Starr, where he writes about scholars from Central Asia.

 Silk Road revival?